Gfolborg/Basic-Calculator/README.md

 # Basic-Calculator

-This is just a basic calculator I decided to build on my own.
+This is just a basic calculator I decided to build as my first project.
-The language used is python.
-This only demonstrates my fundamental knowledge of python and my ability to use version control and conduct research to build programs.
+This calculator was built using python and is operated in the Linux CLI This demonstrates my fundamental knowledge of python and basic knowledge on using github.
+It also helped me to practice researching solutions.